1. Home

 3. Click Save to apply your changes.

-You can add internal notes to the quote — these are visible to admins only and are carried over when the quote is converted to an order.
-You can also edit the quote number field if you need it to follow a specific reference format.
+You can edit the quote number field if you need it to follow a specific reference format.

 Step 3: Approve a Quote